- Dental Implants

 Watch as Dr Rainer Anderson answers frequently asked questions about wisdom tooth removal.

 Got questions?
 Get in touch.

 We take the stress out of wisdom tooth removal by offering a range of sedation options to keep you as comfortable as possible throughout the extraction procedure.
 During your consultation, we’ll discuss your medical history, suitability and the sedation options available for wisdom tooth treatment:

 Getting your wisdom teeth removed may be more affordable than you think.
 Depending on your private health cover and the anaesthetist scheduled for your treatment, you could end up paying minimal excess for hospital and anaesthetist costs when you choose to have wisdom tooth extraction treatment in hospital.

 If you prefer wisdom teeth removal treatment under general anaesthesia in hospital, please advise us during your consultation so that we can organise your procedure to be provided at Southbank Day Surgery.

 If wisdom teeth are causing you problems, don’t hesitate to contact our team for an appointment.
-To book a wisdom tooth consultation in Kelmscott, please call (08) 9495 7999 or call (08) 9470 3944 for East Victoria Park.
+To book a wisdom tooth consultation in Kelmscott, please call 1300 108 133 to book at our Kelmscott or East Vic Park clinic.

 The cost of having your wisdom teeth removed depends on whether you opt to have them removed in-chair at our Kelmscott or East Victoria Park locations or, whether you remove them under general anaesthetic at Southbank Day Surgery.
 To find the costs of your wisdom teeth removal, contact us for an initial consultation.